cerebral/cerebral/docs/docs/docs/tutorial/actions.md

 Let us say you have a user input which should get written to state.
 As we now know, the only correct way to write to state is to use **signals** with **actions**.

-Just like we grabbed the **state** from the context of an action, we can also grab the props.
+Just like we grabbed the **state** from the context of an action, we can also grab the **props**.
 This props object can be populated when a signal triggers and it can also be extended by actions.
 Any object returned from an action will be merged into the current props and passed to the next action.

 ## Create an action
 Let us create a new action that will take a prop from the signal and add some exclamation marks.